TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2020-01-01-thomas-rotation.md

 **Example:** Suppose you are on a train traveling at speed $$\beta_1$$ (relative to the ground) and there is a different train traveling at speed $$\beta_2$$ relative to you.
 If you hop on this different train (according to Galileo) you will now be traveling at speed $$\beta_{12}$$ (relative to the ground).
 {: class="message example"}

 But this Galilean transformation contains no information about Einstein's speed limit.
-In principle, one could go faster than $$c$$ by hopping on a train traveling at $$c$$ (or $$\beta > 1$$).
+In principle, one could go faster than $$c$$ by running inside a train traveling at $$c$$ (or $$\beta = 1$$).
 As this is not allowed in special relativity, the velocity transformation has to be modified such that $$\vec\beta_{12}$$ will never have a superluminal speed.
 To do this, we will need some mathematical tools.
 First, we will need the Lorentz factors, which help define how things will scale as we get closer to the speed of light.
 Here and later on, I will define the Lorentz factor as both a function of a vector velocity $$\vec\beta$$ and the individual components of a velocity vector $$\beta_i$$,

 $$\gamma = \frac{1}{\sqrt{1-\vec\beta\cdot\vec\beta}}, \quad \gamma_i = \frac{1}{\sqrt{1-\beta_i^2}}\,,\tag{2}$$